maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

 Based on a previous version of the protocol from Aniol Santos Angles.

-Find a PDF version of the protocol below:
+- Find a PDF version of the protocol: `MEG Lab manual PDF download <https://github.com/BioMedicalImaging-Core-NYUAD/neurowaves-lab-documentation/releases/download/v-report-docs/meg-lab-manual.pdf>`_
-- `MEG Lab manual PDF download <https://github.com/BioMedicalImaging-Core-NYUAD/neurowaves-lab-documentation/releases/download/v-report-docs/meg-lab-manual.pdf>`_
+- Take a look at the

 .. contents::
    :local: